 Pay around 175,000 miles in Business Class

-ANA Mileage Club uses a distance-based award chart for Star Alliance TRW redemptions, which means the cost in miles will depend where on the chart your trip falls based on the total distance flown of all flights on your itinerary.
+ANA Mileage Club uses a distance-based award chart for Star Alliance RTW redemptions, which means the cost in miles will depend where on the chart your trip falls based on the total distance flown of all flights on your itinerary.

 A typical RTW itinerary will cover a distance of 30-35,000 miles, which will cost you 200,000 or 220,000 miles.

-You can however fly upwards of 50,000 miles and hit more destinations along the way, this will cost a total of 300,000 miles.
+You can, however, fly upwards of 50,000 miles and hit more destinations along the way.
+This will cost a total of 300,000 miles.